blankory/torvi/README.md

 - `npm install`
 - `composer install`
 - copy `secrets.example.php` to `secrets.php` and fill credentials
-- Setup PHP and your favourite web server (such as Apache2 or Nginx) to your favourite environment, and configure document root to point at `dist` directory.
+- Setup PHP and your favourite web server (such as Apache2 or Nginx) to your favourite environment, and configure document root to point at `src` directory.

 ### Helper commands for development